owncloud-archive/documentation/admin_manual/configuration_server/excluded_blacklisted_files.rst

 :**Excluded**:
   Existing directories on your ownCloud server, including external storage mounts, that are excluded from being processed by ownCloud.
 In effect they are invisible to ownCloud.

 Both types are defined in ``config.php``.
 Blacklisted and excluded files are not scanned by ownCloud, not viewed, not synced, and cannot be created, renamed, deleted, or accessed via direct path input from a file explorer.
-Even when a filepath is entered manually via a file explorer the path cannot be accessed.
-Excluded directories and blacklisted files are skipped when residing on an external storage and moved to the trashbin.
+Even when a filepath is entered manually via a file explorer, the path cannot be accessed.

 For example configurations please see ``owncloud/config/config.sample.php``.